 Almost all dog bite injuries require immediate medical care.
 The risk of infection is high if you do not get prompt medical care to have the wound cleaned.
 In this way, even minor dog bites can be serious.
-We recommend going to a walk-in clinic or emergency department immediately.
+Go to a walk-in clinic or emergency department immediately.
 If necessary, do not hesitate to call an ambulance.
-We can file a claim to pursue the cost of the trip along with your other medical expenses.
+A dog bite lawyer serving Union County can file a claim to pursue the cost of the trip along with your other medical expenses.

 - Puncture wounds